 AARP Hearing Center

-Most prescription drugs are excreted by the kidneys.
-So are many of the medications you buy over the counter.
-Whether or not you have decreased kidney function, it’s important to speak with your doctors and pharmacist about what medications you’re taking, how much you’re taking and how often you’re taking them.
+Whether or not you have decreased kidney function — and many do; kidney disease is among the top 10 causes of death, according to a new article in The Lancet — it’s important to speak with your doctors and pharmacist about what medications you’re taking, how much you’re taking and how often you’re taking them.
 Doses may have to be adjusted to prevent adverse effects, toxicity and increased damage to your kidneys.

 Your UACR test, also usually covered by insurance, at least in part, indicates the level of protein in your urine and is normally given once a year to monitor kidney damage for those with kidney disease.
 The UACR also monitors the kidneys for patients who’ve had type 1 diabetes for five years or more and for patients with type 2 diabetes.

-“You ought to know these numbers because chronic kidney disease is one of the strongest risk factors for cardiovascular disease and because many medications that are taken by older people are cleared by the kidneys and can, in some cases, cause harm or worsen preexisting kidney disease,” Coca says.
+“You ought to know these numbers because chronic kidney disease is one of the strongest risk factors for cardiovascular disease and because many medications that are taken by older people are cleared by the kidneys and can, in some cases, cause harm or worsen preexisting kidney disease,” he says.

 Ramani suggests that prior to taking medications, including over-the-counter and herbal supplements, reach out to a qualified health care provider or pharmacist and do your own research by getting information from verified sources such as the National Kidney Foundation, the American Medical Association, National Institutes of Health and the American Society of Nephrology.

 “In certain situations, such as when you may need to undergo chemotherapy treatment that could be lifesaving but could also cause some damage to your kidneys, you may decide to proceed with taking the chemotherapy medication even though it can harm your kidneys.
-You should discuss this type of a situation with your physician and weigh the benefits against the risks of taking medications,” says Michelle Josephson, M.D., a nephrologist and professor of medicine and surgery at the University of Chicago Department of Medicine and past president of the American Society of Nephrology.
+You should discuss this type of situation with your physician and weigh the benefits against the risks of taking medications,” says Dr. Michelle Josephson, a nephrologist and professor of medicine and surgery at the University of Chicago Department of Medicine and president of the American Society of Nephrology.

 Derek Owen, a clinical pharmacist with the kidney team at the University of Chicago Department of Medicine, warns not to assume that because a medication can be purchased over the counter, it’s harmless.
-“Many over-the-counter medications have multiple medications in them, so it’s important to always check the label to make sure each ingredient is safe for you to take,” he says.

 Here are some of the medications that can affect your kidneys.